Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

 New photo-detectors with a response bandwidth of 200\,MHz have been commissioned and are currently being characterized.
-These new photo-detectors will increase the detection bandwidth of the \emph{QUEST} interferometers, and will allow the experiment to set new upper limits on strain sensitivities up to 200\,MHz.
+These new photo-detectors will increase the detection bandwidth of the QUEST interferometers, and will allow the experiment to set new upper limits on strain sensitivities up to 200\,MHz.

-To further improve the sensitivity of the interferometers, squeezed light injection along with a balanced homodyne readout scheme and Output Mode-Cleaners are currently being commissioned.
-An external calibration scheme to verify the calibration of the measurements, and improve calibration uncertainties is being tested.
+To further improve the sensitivity of the interferometers, squeezed light injection along with a balanced homodyne readout scheme and Output Mode-Cleaners are currently being commissioned \cite{WillG2023}.
+An external calibration scheme to corroborate the shot noise based calibration and improve calibration uncertainties is being tested.

-\textit{Conclusions -} The interferometers in the \emph{QUEST} experiment have been commissioned to have an absolute displacement sensitivity of $5.5\times10^{-18}$ $\mathrm{m/\sqrt{Hz}}$ and coincident data from 10,000\,s of observation was collected.
-This explores new parameter space by setting upper limits for strain sensitivities for the frequency band 13 to 80\,MHz, corresponding to new upper limits for a stochastic gravitational wave background at these frequencies.
+\textit{Conclusions -} The interferometers in the QUEST experiment have been commissioned to achieve absolute displacement sensitivities of $5.5\times10^{-18}$ $\mathrm{m/\sqrt{Hz}}$ and a coincident observing run was conducted to collect 10,000\,s of data.
+The observing run explores new territory by setting upper limits for stochastic gravitational waves in the frequency band 13 to 80\,MHz, at a strain sensitivity of $3\times10^{-20}$ $\mathrm{1/\sqrt{Hz}}$.

-Further commissioning work for the experiment is ongoing, with the goal to achieve the design sensitivity and bandwith of the experiment.
-An increase in the circulating power and utilisation of squeezed states of light will result in the absolute displacement sensitivity of each interferometer to be $2\times10^{-19}$ $\mathrm{m/\sqrt{Hz}}$, and performing a 1 million second coincident observing run will allow for probing correlated length fluctuation signals upto $4\times 10^{-22}$ $\mathrm{1/\sqrt{Hz}}$ strain sensitivities.
-This will result in about 2 orders of improvement on the constraint set in this paper along with covering a broader frequency band.
+Further commissioning work for the experiment is ongoing, with the goal to achieve the design sensitivity and bandwidth of the experiment.
+An increase in the circulating power along with injection of squeezed states of light will target an absolute displacement sensitivity of each interferometer of $2\times10^{-19}$ $\mathrm{m/\sqrt{Hz}}$, and performing a 1 million second coincident observing run will allow for probing of correlated length fluctuation signals down to $4\times 10^{-22}$ $\mathrm{1/\sqrt{Hz}}$ strain sensitivity.
+This will result in about 2 orders of magnitude improvement on the constraint set in this paper along with covering a broader frequency band.